 Chief Information Officer

-The Office of Information Technology is organized into four major units reporting to two Directors.
+The Office of Information Technology is organized into five major units reporting to four Directors.
 The Directors report to the Associate Vice President and Chief Information Officer (CIO).
-The CIO holds university-wide responsibility for providing leadership for all aspects of campus information technology including academic, instructional and administrative technologies and their associated supporting infrastructure and services.
+The CIO holds university-wide responsibility for providing leadership for all aspects of campus information technology including academic, instructional, and administrative technologies and their associated supporting infrastructure and services.

 Client Services provides technology support to students, faculty, and staff, including staffing the Technology Support and providing hardware and classroom support, and administering the campus computer labs.